chuahziyang/Personal-Portfolio/content/projects/bibo.md

   },
   {
     title: "Exports",
     description: "Daily Parade State is exported via Google Sheet API to google sheets.
-This data is then store for audit purposes.", },
+This data is then stored for audit purposes.", },

 ]